Kaidu: Family

 Although Kaidu had many sons, he is said to have relied mostly on his daughter Qutulun for advice and aid in military matters.

 Cultural references

 Kaidu is often portrayed in historical fiction or dramatic works.
 He was an antagonist in The Journeyer, a novel by Gary Jennings published in 1984.
 The character of Kaidu was portrayed by Rick Yune in the Netflix original series, Marco Polo (2015–2016).

-Kaido is an antagonist in the series One Piece, "Kaido of the hundred beasts" which is said to be the strongest 'creature' in the One Piece world, Kaido resembles the Mongol warrior Kaidu, and he has a daughter named "Yamato" that is loosely inspired by the famous Khutulun.
+Kaido is an antagonist in the series One Piece, "Kaido of the hundred beasts" which is said to be the strongest 'creature' in the One Piece world, Kaido resembles the Mongol warrior Kaidu, and he has a son named "Yamato" that is loosely inspired by the famous Khutulun.